Born American: Plot

-Three college friends, Savoy, Mitch, and KC, head to Finland for winter break.
+Three college friends, Savoy Brown, Mitch Sheppard, and K.C., head to Finland for winter break.
 They cross the border into the Soviet Union, and end up clashing with corrupt leaders in a small village before being arrested and taken to a prison.
 KGB agents torture the three young men until they confess to being American spies and throw them into the brutal general population.
-KC suffers from an infection that leaves him bedridden, while Mitch is forced into a sick "chess match" where prisoners fight each other to the death.
+K.C. suffers from an infection that leaves him bedridden, while Mitch is forced into a sick "chess match" where prisoners fight each other to the death.

-The U.S. Ambassador tells the Russian prison administrator that it would be best if the young Americans simply disappeared.
+U.S. Ambassador Drane tells the Russian prison administrator Anatoly that it would be best if the young Americans simply disappeared.
 Savoy meets a prisoner known as The Admiral, a former secret agent who has comfortable living space and luxuries because the KGB wants him to defect to their side, unaware that his plan is to release all of his American and Russian secrets once he escapes with Savoy's help.

-KC dies, and Savoy starts his own escape mission.
-He enlists a young female Russian prisoner, rescues Mitch, and reaches the Admiral before they start a gun battle that kills many guards as well as Mitch.

-Savoy and the young woman get near the Finnish border, kill the prison administrator, and get out of the USSR.
-A postscript reveals that the Admiral escaped to an unknown location, Savoy and the girl are somewhere in the United States, and both Washington and Moscow have denied the entire story.
+KC dies and Savoy starts his own escape mission.
+He enlists Nadja Kulakova, a young female Russian prisoner, rescues Mitch and reaches the Admiral before they start a gun battle that kills many guards as well as Mitch.
+Savoy and Nadja get near the Finnish border, kill Anatoly, and get out of the USSR.
+A postscript reveals that the Admiral escaped to an unknown location, Savoy and Nadia are somewhere in the United States, and both Washington and Moscow have denied the entire story.